 free samples”. $15 AUD for four passion fruits and six strawberries – buyers beware.
 Fun to visit though!

-Liberdade (literally meaning: Freedom) is the little Japan of São Paulo, more Japanese people (outside of Japan) live here than anywhere else in the world.
+Literally meaning: freedom is the little Japan of São Paulo, more Japanese people (outside of Japan) live here than anywhere else in the world.
 We came here for lunch and the experience made me realise just how much I miss quality Asian food.

 Without a doubt, flying into the city or roaming the streets you’ll notice a distinct lack of open space.
 I can guarantee at some stage you’ll want to come up for fresh air.
 We found the best views in the city centre at the Martinelli Building and Edificio Copan (both free), although we also really liked the view from the Musea de Arte Moderna (free on Sundays), opposite the park.